 As with all computer products, a stable power source is necessary for proper and reliable operation.
-It is even more important for high CPU clock rates like 233, 266, 300, 333, 350 or 400 MHz Pentium II processor.
+It is even more important for Pentium II and III processors that have high CPU clock rates of 300 MHz and above.

-SUPER P6DGS/P6DGE/P6DGU/P6SGU accommodates ATX power supplies.
-Although most power supplies generally meet the specifications required by the CPU, some power supplies are not adequate.
+The SUPER P6DBS/P6DBE/P6DBU/P6SBU/P6SBS/P6SBA/P6SBM accommodates ATX power supplies.
+Although most power supplies generally meet the specifications required by the CPU, some are inadequate.

-It is highly recommended that you use a high quality power supply which meets ATX power supply specification 2.01.
-Additionally, in areas where noisy power transmission is present, you may choose to install a line filter to separate noise from the computer.
-You can also install a power surge protector to help avoid problems caused by power surges.
+It is highly recommended that you use a high quality power supply that meets ATX power supply Specification 2.01.
+Additionally, in areas where noisy power transmission is present, you may choose to install a line filter to shield the computer from noise.
+It is recommended that you also install a power surge protector to help avoid problems caused by power surges.